 What information do you need for a buyer persona?

 You want to start with basic demographics.
-What age or generation of people is buying your product/service?
+What age or generation of people are buying your product/service?
 Are they married?
 What is their annual household income?
 Do they have kids?
 Are they male or female?
 What part of town do they live in (city, suburbs, etc.)?
-What is their education level?
+What is their level of education?
 What path did their career take?
 How did they get where they are now?

 It's important to be as specific as possible.
 You want your buyer persona to accurately represent your customers.

 Dive deeper into certain demographics to get even more information.
 To whom do they report to at their company?
 What is their job title?
 What level are they at in their company?
 What is the company size?
 This information is especially pertinent for B2B companies who are targeting business owners and decision makers.

 Furthermore, determine the pain points that make them buy from you for a solution.
 What is their motivation?
 Are they driven more by value or convenience, etc.?

 Although some businesses may make this information up out of thin air, it's important to know that approach is not going to help you determine your true target audience.
 Instead, you need to actually pay attention to your customers, your analytics, and the data you have on hand to put together your buyer persona.

 Take a look at your website's analytics to see what keywords people are searching to get to your website.
 You can actually tell a lot about what your audience is looking for based on the search terms they're using.
 For example, if you often see the words "sale" or "discount" alongside your keyword, it's easy to glean that a big motivator for your audience is value and price.
 They want discounts, and this is valuable information to know.
 This means that one of the best ways to generate new leads and customer opportunities is by offering coupons or discount codes for first-time buyers.

 You also want to check out your social media insights.
 For example, Facebook Insights has an entire section all about the people who like your page and their top-level demographics, so that you can see the age, gender, locations, and languages spoken by your fans, followers, and people your posts have reached.